 We took out a loan to help reduce the cost of interest on our debt, but another option you may not know about is disputing your debt all together!

 You can get a free savings estimate to see how much money you may be able to potentially save with debt relief options that may be available to you.
 Not only might this reduce your monthly bills, but you have the potential to save yourself years of paying off unnecessary debt.

-Personally I am trying to be a bigger advocate for our environment.
-That includes a desire to use more clean, renewable energy sources.
+Personally, I am trying to be a bigger advocate for our environment.
+That includes a desire to use cleaner, renewable energy sources.
 This isn’t always as easy as it sounds and can wind up costing a lot of money to get started.

 If you feel like I do about these environmental issues but can’t flip the bill for solar powered energy or a renewable power plan, try signing up for OhmConnect.
 Their service is totally free and you can cancel anytime.

 OhmConnect will let you know when your energy is the cleanest and will encourage you to “turn off” when it’s dirty.
 In some states, you may even be eligible for cash back rewards when you turn off!
 To date over $4 million has been paid to OhmConnect users.
 See if you qualify.